Amy Casey Cooks

 • Remove the grates and open the vents.
 Place drip pan in the center the bottom grate.
 Line 2 opposite sides of the drip pan with 25 to 30 briquettes.
 Light and burn the briquettes for about 20 to 30 minutes or until they are covered with grey ash.

 • While the charcoal briquettes are heating, prepare the turkey.
 Remove any giblets and the neck.
 Place the cut lemons, garlic, and herbs in the cavity of the turkey.
 Brush the outside of the turkey with melted butter and season generously with kosher salt and pepper.
+If using a wireless meat thermometer (it's Bluetooth), put it in the thickest part of the breast.

 • Place the turkey on the top cooking grate over the drip pan.
 Cover with the lid making sure the vents are open.